Employers who availed of TWSS contacted about repayments

 At the time of joining the TWSS, employers made a declaration that they would repay any excess subsidy payments arising.

-Revenue provided employers with guidelines on how to calculate the correct subsidy amount during the transitional phase and advised employers to only pay this amount and to retain any surplus for repayment.
+Revenue provided employers with guidelines on how to calculate the correct subsidy amount during the transitional phase and advised them to only pay this amount and to retain any surplus for repayment.

 Revenue also advised that a “reconciliation” of subsidy payments made under the TWSS would take place after the scheme had finished.